OpenDreamKit/OpenDreamKit.github.io/meetings/2018-04-30-Cernay/program.md

+---
+layout: page
-# Tentative program for the [workshop on Low level interfaces with libraries](https://github.com/OpenDreamKit/OpenDreamKit/issues/251 )
+title: "Program for the [workshop on Low level interfaces with libraries](https://github.com/OpenDreamKit/OpenDreamKit/issues/251 )"
+---

 The program was constructed on the fly according to the participants wishes and project evolutions.
 Roughly speaking, the plan was to have